Pecners/academic-kickstart/content/post/2019-10-02-accident-tracking.markdown

 ## Loading and Assessing the Data

+First things first, we need to get the data into R.

 ```r
 library(tidyverse)

 raw <- read_csv("https://data.milwaukee.gov/dataset/5fafe01d-dc55-4a41-8760-8ae52f7855f1/resource/8fffaa3a-b500-4561-8898-78a424bdacee/download/trafficaccident.csv")
 ```

-Now that we have our data loaded into R, let's take a look at its structure.
+Now that we have our data loaded, let's take a look at its structure.

 ```r